Propagating Knowledge Updates to LMs Through Distillation: Introduction

-As in prior work \citep{Onoe2023KnowledgeInject}, we focus on teaching the language models \emph{novel} entities: entities that they would not have seen during their pretraining phase, and therefore would have minimal knowledge of.
-We evaluate our approach on how well it can learn to make inferences about such entities on two datasets: Entity Inferences \citep{Onoe2023KnowledgeInject} and Entity Cloze by Date \citep{Onoe2022EntityCB}.
-Across three language models, our distillation approach outperforms fine-tuning as well as editing methods like MEND \cite{mend} and MEMIT \cite{memit}.
-We also present rich analysis on design choices of transfer set construction.
-Encouragingly, transfer set constructed from a language model itself is competitive with that generated by much larger model (GPT-3.5), showing that the context distillation process can work across a range of model sizes and qualities of transfer sentences.
-Finally, we show that our approach scales: we can inject over 100 new entities into a language model with minimal degradation on a set of contexts about popular entities, suggesting that the distillation process performs relatively targeted editing even without special consideration for this in the objective as in past methods \cite{rome,memit}.
+We evaluate our approach on two knowledge propagation benchmarks: \textsc{Entity Inferences} \citep{Onoe2023KnowledgeInject} and Entity Cloze by Date (ECBD) \citep{Onoe2022EntityCB}.
+We evaluate on three language models and find that our distillation approach outperforms fine-tuning and prior editing methods (MEND \cite{mend} and MEMIT \cite{memit}) across all models.
+To investigate the robustness of our approach, we present an ablation study focusing on the design choices during transfer set construction.
+Encouragingly, we find that distilling on transfer sets constructed from the base language model itself is competitive with those generated by a much larger model (GPT-3.5).
+This demonstrates that context distillation does not rely on distilling from a larger model, and that our approach can work across a range of model sizes.
+Finally, we show that our approach can be scaled to inject larger amounts of information at once: we can inject over 100 new entities into a language model with minimal performance degradation, suggesting that the distillation process performs relatively targeted editing even without additional objectives to ensure specificity as in past methods \cite{rome,memit}.

-Our core contributions are: (1) We show that a knowledge distillation technique can effectively impart and propagate knowledge from entity definitions into the parameters of a pre-trained language model.
-(2) We explore the advantages of distillation relative to other injection methods, including fine-tuning, and show that it does teach entity-specific knowledge and can scale to many entities at once.
-(3) We analyze what kind of continuations are needed in our transfer set and show that sentences generated from an LM itself can perform well.
-The code and data will be available at \url{https://github.com/shankarp8/knowledge_distillation}.
+To summarize, we present a new approach for propagating injected knowledge.
+We show that a knowledge distillation technique can effectively impart and propagate knowledge from entity definitions into the parameters of a pre-trained language model, compared to existing knowledge editing methods.
+Yet, we observe robust gap between providing information in-context and parameter updating methods, leaving ample room for future work.
+Our code and data are available at \url{https://github.com/shankarp8/knowledge_distillation}.